austinche/sidejob/README.md

   the inports and outports hashes that map port names to port options.
 Options under the worker key modify the running of the worker by {SideJob::ServerMiddleware}.
 * job_id - Stores the last job ID (we use incrementing integers from 1)
-* jobs - Set containing all active job IDs
-* job:<jid> - Hash containing job state and configuration.
-All values are JSON encoded.
+* job - Hash mapping active job IDs to JSON encoded job state.
     * queue - queue name
     * class - name of class
     * args - array of arguments passed to worker's perform method
-    * status - job status
     * created_at - timestamp that the job was first queued
     * created_by - string indicating the entity that created the job.
-SideJob uses job:<jid> for jobs created by another job.
+SideJob uses job:<id> for jobs created by another job.
-    * updated_at - timestamp of the last update
+    * status - job status
     * ran_at - timestamp of the start of the last run
-    * inports - Hash mapping input port name to options such as port mode
-    * outports - Hash mapping output port name to options such as port mode
+    * Any additional keys used by the worker to track internal state
-* job:<jid>:in:<inport> and job:<jid>:out:<outport> - List with unread port data.
+* job:<id>:in:<inport> and job:<id>:out:<outport> - List with unread port data.
 New data is pushed on the right.
+* job:<id>:inports:mode and job:<id>:outports:mode - Hash mapping port name to port mode.
+All existing ports must be here.
+* job:<id>:inports:default and job:<id>:outports:default - Hash mapping port name to JSON encoded default value for port.
-* job:<jid>:ancestors - List with parent job IDs up to the root job that has no parent.
+* job:<id>:ancestors - List with parent job IDs up to the root job that has no parent.
     Newer jobs are pushed on the left so the immediate parent is on the left and the root job is on the right.
-* job:<jid>:children - Set containing all children job IDs
+* job:<id>:children - Set containing all children job IDs
-* job:<jid>:log - List with job changes, new log entries pushed on left.
+* job:<id>:log - List with job changes, new log entries pushed on left.
 Each log entry is JSON encoded.
     * !{type: 'status', status: <new status>, timestamp: <date>}
     * !{type: 'read', by: <by string>, <in|out>port: <port name>, data: <data>, timestamp: <date>}
     * !{type: 'write', by: <by string>, <in|out>port: <port name>, data: <data>, timestamp: <date>}
     * !{type: 'error', error: <message>, backtrace: <exception backtrace>, timestamp: <date>}
-* job:<jid>:rate:<timestamp> - Rate limiter used to prevent run away executing of a job.
+* job:<id>:rate:<timestamp> - Rate limiter used to prevent run away executing of a job.
     Keys are automatically expired.
-* job:<jid>:lock - Used to prevent multiple worker threads from running a job.
+* job:<id>:lock - Used to prevent multiple worker threads from running a job.
     Auto expired to prevent stale locks.